 - Putting on make-up

 - Searching for something in a purse or a dropped object

-Most drivers engage in one or more of these behaviors, and many do not realize how dangerous their actions are.
-However, an automobile travels a significant distance in just a few seconds, meaning that even the briefest inattention can be dangerous.
+Most drivers engage in one or more of these behaviors.
+All of these actions divert attention from the road for a few moments.
+However, an automobile travels a significant distance in just a few seconds.
+Any briefest inattention can be dangerous.

 Driving Under the Influence

-More than ¼ of traffic fatalities occur in accidents in which at least one driver was speeding.
-That’s not a surprise, given that 60% of drivers responding to a recent survey admitted to speeding.
-While speed is often a factor in the accident, speeding is often combined with other risky behavior on the road.
-For example, 45% of speeding drivers who were involved in fatal crashes in 2015 were also under the influence of alcohol at the time of the accident.
+While speed is often a factor in the accident, it is often combined with other risky behavior on the road.
+For example, 45 percent of speeding drivers who were involved in fatal crashes in 2015 were also under the influence of alcohol at the time of the accident.